spgroup/conflict-static-analysis/docker/README.md

 ## Start an app container

-Start your container using the docker run command and specify the name of the image we just created:
+Change the entrypoint to an interactive shell Start your container using the docker run command and specify the name of the image we just created:

-Run `docker run -dp 3000:3000 getting-started`
+Run `docker run --entrypoint /bin/sh -itd getting-started:latest`

-> Remember the -d and -p flags?
-We’re running the new container in “detached” mode (in the background) and creating a mapping between the host’s port 3000 to the container’s port 3000.
-Without the port mapping, we wouldn’t be able to access the application.
+> This is useful if you want to use a container like a virtual machine, and keep it running in the background when you’re not using it.
+If you override the entrypoint to the container with a shell, like sh or bash, and run the container with the -itd switches, Docker will run the container, detach it (run it in the background), and attach an interactive terminal.
+Note that this won’t run the container’s default entrypoint script, but run a shell instead.
+Effectively, you will have a container that stays running permanently.

 ## Accessing Docker Containers